Built-in Plugin

 Through await-resolve

-s can coordinate with each other to achieve more flexible sequence control.
+, multiple concurrent pipelines can cooperate with each other, enabling more flexible sequence control.

 Tips